 Optimal performance for virtually every alloy and element, for less money than a comparable spark OES system.

-The world’s lightest, smallest, fastest, high precision family of XRF analyzers, with the newest models under 3 lbs. and lightning fast.
+The world’s lightest, smallest, fastest, high precision family of XRF analyzers, under 3 lbs. and lightning fast.
 Most tests are completed in 1 second.
 Do you have more complicated applications?
 Pre-configured on-board apps for PMI, aluminum, low residuals, silicon and more assure quality application testing by every operator.

-Cloud-driven data merge brings it all together in one report.
+Cloud-driven data merge brings it all together in one report, combining carbon and silicon from the LIBS with metals from the XRF.
 Meets multi-test averaging protocols required by some refineries and pipeline operators.

 X-ray vs. Laser – What’s the Deal?